machine/machine.specifications.fakes/README.markdown

 ## Building Machine.Fakes from source ##

-Just download the repository from github and run the build.cmd (or build.NoGit.cmd if you don't have git installed).
-The build of Machine.Fakes only requires the .NET Framework 4.0 to be installed on your machine.
+Just download the repository from github and run `build.ps1`.
+The build of Machine.Fakes requires .NET Core SDK 2.0.0 to be installed on your machine.
 Everything else should work out-of-the-box.
 If not, please take the time to add an issue to this project.
-After a successful build you will find all the assemblies in a zip file under the "Release" folder.
+After a successful build you will find the nupkgs in the "Build" folder under their respective project (e.g. `Source\Machine.Fakes\Build`).

 ## Getting Machine.Fakes via the NuGet package manager